dfoddav2/networking-II-final-assignment/README.md

 ### Datagram header and message types

 As behind the scenes our protocol uses UDP sockets, I have decided to name the message units Datagrams.
 To make the messages more easily understandable for humans, I have implemented them using abstractions like Enums and Classes in [simp_classes.py](./simp_classes.py) and have additionally created a funcion named `message_to_datagram()` that with a given set of input paramaters creates the binary datagram.
-(Of course only given that the specific combination of inputs is valid.)
+This binary datagram then can easily be parsed by turning it into a `Datagram` object, by `Datagram(example_message_to_datagram)` (Of course only given that the specific combination of inputs is valid.)

 As defined in the [REQUIREMENTS.md](./REQUIREMENTS.md), the datagram looks like the following: